ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-with-safety-rails/index.md

 Note that while we will use the [OpenZeppelin ERC-20 token contract](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20), this article does not explain it in great details.
 You can find this information [here](/developers/tutorials/erc20-annotated-code).

+If you want the complete source code, you can get it [here](./ERC20-safety-rails-Remix.zip) as a [Remix workspace](https://remix.ethereum.org/).

 ## Creating an ERC-20 contract {#creating-an-erc-20-contract}

 Before we can add the safety rail functionality we need an ERC-20 contract.
 In this article we'll use [the OpenZeppelin Contracts Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard).
 Open it in another browser and follow these instructions: